xinychen/Tensor4ML/README.md

 <h2 align="center">Citing</h2>
 <p align="right"><a href="#Tensor4ML"><sup>▴ Back to top</sup></a></p>

-This repository is from the following paper, please cite our paper if it helps your research.
+This repository is from the following paper.

 <br>